Gavin Laws Chair

 Dr Simon Bowers

-Simon is the Clinical Vice Chair of NHS Liverpool Clinical Commissioning Group, GP at Fulwood Green Medical Centre in South Liverpool and Clinical Director of the Digital Innovation strand of Healthy Liverpool.
-After qualifying as a doctor in 1998, and then a GP in 2001, Simon has worked in a number of roles including Chair of Liverpool Matchworks Practice Based Commissioning Group and today he continues to be a passionate supporter of the NHS.
-His role as both a GP and a Clinical Commissioner gives him the best opportunity to improve the health and wellbeing of people in Liverpool by designing services that place the patients at the very centre of what they do.
+Simon is a GP in South Liverpool and a former Chair of NHS Liverpool Clinical Commissioning Group.
+After qualifying as a doctor in 1998, and then a GP in 2001, Simon has worked in a number of roles including Chair of Liverpool Matchworks Practice Based Commissioning Group and he continues to be a passionate supporter of and advocate for the NHS and public services designed around what a community needs.

 Linda Pizzuti Henry is the managing director of the Boston Globe.
 She is a co-founder of HUBweek, a fantastic collaboration between the Boston Globe, Harvard University, MIT and Massachusetts General Hospital that explores the intersection of art, science and technology.
 Linda is also an early-stage impact investor, an Emmy-winning television producer with two shows currently airing, and a community activist.